 I moved to Bellingham in 1996 in pursuit of an education, and fell in love with the place - both geographically and for the community.
 I studied early childhood education, human development, women's literature, and psychology and graduated from Western Washington University in 2002.
 I blossomed as a doula and childbirth educator after taking courses at Seattle Midwifery School in 2003.

-After giving birth to three children, each very differently, I embraced the call to midwifery and enrolled in midwifery school in 2008.
+After giving birth to three children, each with unique birth experiences, I embraced the call to midwifery and enrolled in midwifery school in 2008.

 I received my midwifery license from the WA state Department of Health in July of 2012.
 I've since enjoyed serving Salish Sea Midwifery families in my home-like office, at the Bellingham Birth Center, and in the homes of the families I serve.

-To me, midwifery is both a profession and a calling which allows me to truly care for pregnant and birthing people, nurture and respect newborns, include mothers, fathers, siblings and loved ones, and embrace the life-altering process that the giving of new life is.
+To me, midwifery is both a profession and a calling which allows me to truly care for pregnant and birthing people, nurture and respect newborns, include all parents, siblings and loved ones, and embrace the life-altering process that the giving of new life is.
 Midwifery truly is an art and a science - a place where evidence-based care combines with ancient wisdom, compassion, and respect for the fact that we are each individuals who have different needs and desires.

 I love to read, explore nature, enjoy great music, and learn and grow with my three children and beloved friends and family.